simp/simp-packer/simp-testing/README.md

    VBoxManage hostonlyif ipconfig vboxnet1 --ip 192.168.101.1

 ### TODO
+I am sure there is much more but ...

 Tests to add:
 - test if master is yum that yum is set up and working.
 - check if puppet is actually running on the port you specified. (netstat or ss)